Joel-Barratt/CDC-Complete-Cyclospora-typing-workflow-ALPHA-TEST/README.md

 The source code forked from other open source projects will inherit its license.

-**Note:** Later versions of this code may be developed in the future.
-These may be accessed via request from the US Centers for Disease Control and Prevention, and certain parts of the updated code may be shared under a Software Transfer Agreement.
+**Note:** This version of the software represents a test version developed for academic and research purposes and can be shared freely.
+However, later versions of the custom code provided here may be accessed via request from the US Centers for Disease Control and Prevention, and may be shared under a Software Transfer Agreement.

 ## Privacy